ANOVAProjectUSYD/USYD-Societies-Events/README.md

 ## Authors

-The ANOVA Project - Chris Hyland
+The ANOVA Project - Chris Hyland and Varun Satish.

 ## License